 C++ Passing Arguments to threads Example

-Let us take an example to illustrate the passing arguments to threads in C++.
+Let's consider an example to demonstrate how arguments are passed to threads in C++.

 Example